All Episodes

 I'm a fucking piece of shit.

-This fucking, I fucking suck.
+This fucking I fucking suck.

-But like these people to me are amazing that like that can happen to them over and over.
+But like, these people to me are amazing that like, that can happen to them over and over and they're like, oh, there's like, well, I know my shit's fucking untouchable.

 There must be a plot against me.

-It just shows that she's got that level of cynicism where she's like, okay, so what I'm doing is there's a blank space in the market for anti-bullying.
+It just shows that she's got that level of cynicism where she's like, okay, so what I'm doing is there's a blank space in the market for anti bullying, and I'm in competition with these other victims of online bullying.

 And so she just sees her competitors, you know, she's going straight for them.

-She's like, fuck you, Zoe Quinn.
+She's like, Fuck you, Zoe Quinn, amazing.

-After the collapse of social autopsy in 2016, Candace Owens executed a total pivot.
+After the collapse of Social Autopsy in 2016, Candace Owens executed a total pivot.

 She transitioned from a floundering tech founder to a rising conservative voice.